Castiel (Supernatural): Post-Apocalyptic alliances

 In "Mommy Dearest", it is discovered that there is a possibility Crowley may have faked his death and might still be alive; suggesting that perhaps Castiel had burned the wrong bones by mistake.
 Eve reveals this to Sam and Dean when they try to hunt her down.
 During the hunt, Eve is able to suppress Castiel's powers as she is older than him.
 After Dean kills Eve, Castiel's powers return and he kills all of her monsters with a blast of white light before transporting the group to the home of the uncle of two young boys who were turned into monsters.
 There, they find them dead, having been killed by demons, and Castiel promises to look into Crowley's possible survival to find out for sure if he's dead or not.
 However, Castiel is instead seen with a very alive Crowley who states that he is "tired of cleaning up after [Castiel's] messes", implying that Castiel had full knowledge of burning the wrong bones and that both he and Crowley have some sort of agreement between them and/or may be working together as partners.

 In "The Man Who Would Be King", it is revealed that Castiel was the one who partially raised Sam from Hell, though due to the complication of the cage it was impossible to retrieve his soul, and that he has made a deal with Crowley in a desperate attempt to win the war.
 Sam and Dean also learn of his partnership with Crowley when he slips up and reveals he is spying on them.

 In "Let it Bleed", Castiel is enraged to learn that Lisa and Ben Braeden have been kidnapped by Crowley and tries to get him to reveal where they are to no avail.
 Castiel saves Dean from a demon and tries and fails to convince him to back off.
 Later, after Lisa is mortally wounded by a demon possessing her in an attempt to force Dean not to exorcise her, Castiel arrives at the hospital and without being asked, heals her wounds and at Dean's request, erases all of her and her son Ben's memories of Dean.
-He does this as a final act of friendship towards Dean though both admit it doesn't change the fact that they are now enemies.
+He does this as a final act of friendship towards Dean though both admit it does not change the fact that they are now enemies.
 Castiel also spends the episode one step ahead of Bobby investigating H.P.
 Lovecraft's opening of Purgatory in an attempt to find a way to open it himself.